Quick Start Guide

 MusicPutty is an advanced note-based pitch editor designed for iOS.
 The program's algorithm can analyze the pitch information of your vocal takes and give you the ability to edit them note by note.
-This may sound complicated, but fear not, there are only two main sections in MusicPutty that you need to be aware of.
-Those are the "Project Window" and the "Pitch Editing Window".
+This may sound complicated, but fear not, there are only two key sections in MusicPutty that you need to focus on: the "Project Window" and the "Pitch Editing Window".

 Project Window